The North Coast of Spain

 From breathtaking Fjords to hidden bays and remote sandy beaches, let our boats sail you away this summer along the Spanish Coast.

-La Coruña is located on the North coast and its history is closely connected with its historic fishing and trading port, and the peninsula on which the historic part of town is situated is home to an interesting Romanesque road network with squares and medieval churches as well as the Hercules Tower, the oldest lighthouse in the world.
+A historic fishing and trading port, La Coruña is located on the North coast.
+The historic part of town is home to an interesting Romanesque road network with squares and medieval churches as well as the Hercules Tower, the oldest lighthouse in the world.
 The Museum of Fine Arts, with works by Goya and others on display, is also worth a visit.

 Nestled along the coastline and in the estuaries are clusters of islands that provide our boats with the best “off-the-beaten-track” anchorages for guests to explore.
 The beautiful archipelago of Iles Cies is situated in the mouth of the River Vigo and is a designated National Park home to picturesque sheltered coves, glistening clear waters and stretches of deserted sandy white beaches.
-Follow the walking trails as they meander higher amongst the trees before reaching Mount Faro – a fabulous point offering spectacular panoramic views of the islands, the bay and beyond.
 Also teeming with birdlife, these islands are great for wildlife spotting!

-Not only does this coastline offer fabulous scenery and fascinating Spanish history but it is also famous for its seafood and fresh produce and our Skippers will definitely make the most of this coastline’s rich offerings.
+Not only does this coastline offer fabulous scenery and fascinating Spanish history but it is also famous for its seafood and fresh produce.
+With our voyages being fully catered sailing holidays, our Skippers will definitely make the most of this coastline’s rich offerings.
 Traditional Spanish markets are a great opportunity to mix with locals, see the offerings of the local villages and purchase delicious fresh produce.